looooo/pastix/docs/doxygen/chapters/Pastix_MPI.md

 We recommend a release >= 3.0 available on the [MPICH website](https://www.mpich.org/).
-A Ubuntu package (version 3.x) is also available on Ubuntu, and can be download with :
+An Ubuntu package (version 3.x) is also available on Ubuntu, and can be download with :

 ```sh